MagicFox/DataBaseDemo/README.md

 # how to use GreenDao and LiteOrm
-##the demo use both greenDao and liteorm
+## demo app use both greenDao and liteorm
+## the other demo is a generator of greendao

 ###Pool english ...so,you can read the official documents